Researchers could rapidly obtain high-resolution images of blood vessels and neurons within the brain.

 However, two-photon excitation generates images by fluorescence, and the fluorescent signal is in the visible spectral region.
 When imaging deeper into tissue samples, the fluorescent light scatters more and the image becomes blurry.
 Imaging many layers of tissue is also very time-consuming.
 Using wide-field imaging, in which an entire plane of tissue is illuminated at once, can speed up the process, but the resolution of this approach is not as great as that of point-by-point scanning.

 The MIT team wanted to develop a method that would allow them to image a large tissue sample all at once, while still maintaining the high resolution of point-by-point scanning.
-To achieve that, they came up with a way to manipulate the light that they shine onto the sample.
+To achieve that, they came up with a way to manipulate the light that they shone onto the sample.
 They use a form of wide-field microscopy, shining a plane of light onto the tissue, but modify the amplitude of the light so that they can turn each pixel on or off at different times.
 Some pixels are lit up while nearby pixels remain dark, and this predesigned pattern can be detected in the light scattered by the tissue.

 “We can turn each pixel on or off by this kind of modulation,” Zheng says.
 “If we turn off some of the spots, that creates space around each pixel, so now we can know what is happening in each of the individual spots.”